Immersive Storytelling Residency Program

 - Residency takes place at UNC School of the Arts in Winston-Salem, N.C.

-- Three participants will be selected: a software engineer, a technical artist and a screenwriter
+- Three participants are selected: a game developer, a technical artist and a screenwriter/producer

 - Participants receive a monthly stipend of $3,500

-The METL Immersive Storytelling Residency Program will bring together a cross-functional team of artists and creative technologists for six months, providing them access to advanced technologies and mentoring from award-winning faculty and industry leaders for the purpose of creating immersive content that furthers the artistic medium of storytelling.
+The METL Immersive Storytelling Residency Program brings together a cross-functional team of artists and creative technologists for six months, providing them access to advanced technologies and mentoring from award-winning faculty and industry leaders for the purpose of creating immersive content that furthers the artistic medium of storytelling.

-The three applicants selected for the residency will have different but complementary skill sets and will include a software engineer, technical artist and screenwriter.
+The three applicants selected for the residency have different but complementary skill sets and will include a game developer, technical artist and screenwriter/producer.

 The team will generate one immersive content concept (VR/AR/MR), then collaboratively develop, iterate and refine the concept with assistance from industry advisors and UNCSA School of Filmmaking faculty, culminating in a product ready to be launched into the world of immersive art and technology via submission to film festivals and online platforms.

-Unlike most programs that charge a fee for training and professional development opportunities, METL will provide each selected participant with a monthly stipend of $3,500 for the six-month residency.
+Unlike most programs that charge a fee for training and professional development opportunities, METL will provide each selected participant with a monthly stipend for the six-month residency.
+The stipend amount will be $3,500 per month.

 Housing & Expenses